getsentry/sentry-javascript/packages/nuxt/README.md

 **What is not yet(!) included:**

 - Source Maps
-- Nuxt-specific traces and no connected traces
+- Nuxt-specific traces and connecting frontend & backend traces

 **Known Issues:**